What to look for when you're buying a used camera

 Repairs are expensive & often impractical.
 If someone tells you that a camera “just needs a CLA,” you should ask yourself why the seller didn’t simply have the camera serviced before selling it.
 I will tell you why: it is because the repair costs more than the camera.

-ASK US IF YOU ARE NOT SURE.
+ASK US IF YOU ARE NOT SURE ABOUT SOMETHING.

 If you’re looking at a camera and you want some advice, please don’t hesitate to ask us about it before you make the purchase.
 We have seen too many broken cameras, please let us help you not waste your money.
 Thank you.